Telecom · O2 UK (Telefónica) · Non-NDA

 Interactive · data shown is illustrative, not client data

-On both products I owned both sides of the handoff.
-I drew the screens, then wrote the front-end that shipped them — nothing lost between a design file and an engineer who never saw the intent behind it.
+I owned both sides of every one of these surfaces — I drew the screen, then wrote the front-end that shipped it.
+Nothing was lost between a design file and an engineer who never saw the intent behind it; the screen a customer tapped was the screen I drew, in the code I wrote.

 The receipt.